 Yes.
 New York lenders can pursue deficiency judgments after judicial foreclosure.
 The extended timeline makes modification even more valuable — avoiding the foreclosure entirely eliminates deficiency exposure.

-New York also has state-specific homeowner assistance programs that have been funded periodically — including the Homeowner Assistance Fund.
-Availability and eligibility for these programs changes over time.
-The primary driver of modification outcomes in New York is the servicer-level loss mitigation process, not state programs — but a professional review identifies whether any current state programs apply to your situation.
+New York also has state-specific homeowner assistance programs that have been funded periodically.
+Availability and eligibility for these programs change over time.
+The primary driver of modification outcomes in New York is the servicer-level loss mitigation process under 12 C.F.R. § 1024.41, not standalone assistance programs — but a professional review identifies whether any current state-funded program applies to a given situation.

 Every month of inaction in a New York foreclosure is a month of accumulating arrears, fees, and interest on the outstanding balance.
-New York's extended timeline does not freeze these costs — it just extends the period over which they accumulate.
+New York's extended timeline does not freeze these costs — it extends the period over which they accumulate.
 A homeowner who enters a New York foreclosure at $30,000 in arrears and does nothing for 18 months may find themselves at $60,000 or more in total debt before the modification process even begins.
+After a sale entered under N.Y.
+RPAPL § 1351, the lender has 90 days under N.Y.
+RPAPL § 1371 to apply for a deficiency judgment, with a fair-market-value defense that limits but does not eliminate the deficiency.

-The homeowners who benefit most from New York's extended timeline are the ones who use the early months — when arrears are smallest and options are widest — to pursue a resolution aggressively.
+The homeowners who benefit most from New York's extended timeline are the ones who use the RPAPL § 1304 90-day notice window and the early months of the 22 NYCRR Part 202.12-a process — when arrears are smallest and options are widest — to pursue a resolution aggressively.
 Waiting for the court process to force action is the most expensive approach available.
+A successful 12 C.F.R. § 1024.41 modification eliminates the § 1371 deficiency exposure entirely.

 Use New York's Extended Timeline to Resolve This — Not to Delay It